Is a student loan secured or unsecured? Here’s what to know.

 Millions of Americans pursue higher education every year, and a common way to pay for their educational expenses is by borrowing funds through a variety of potential loan options.

-In most cases, students have the option to choose between federal loans and private loans.
-For students pursuing costly degrees, it is not uncommon for them to take out both federal and private loans.
+In many cases, students have the option to choose between federal loans and private loans.
+For students pursuing costly degrees, it’s typically possible to take out a combination of both federal and private loans.

 Federal loans are loans distributed by the federal government and are widely available to students pursuing higher education.
 Congress sets the interest rates for federal student loans each year and they are often relatively low compared to private loans.

 Private loans are loans offered by private banks and lending institutions.
 Typically, your interest rate and borrowing ability for private loans are limited by your credit history.
 Although, with a co-signer, you may be able to increase your borrowing capacity.
 Private loans used to pay for higher education can come in the form of secured or unsecured loans.